Shant1R/Shant_IIITB/README.md

  ![case2](https://github.com/Shant1R/Shant_IIITB/assets/59409568/d9e110da-5117-43f1-9451-c8eaf04583fb)

-- To avoid this it is important we assign all the variables in all the given cases and default case.
+- To avoid this it is important we assign all the variables in all the given cases and default case and also avoid overlapping cases.

 </details>